the-hideout/tarkov-desktop/README.md

 ## Running 🏃

-The binary to run this application is located in the `build/bin` directory
+The binary to run this application is located in the `release/` directory for convenience

 ## Development ⚙️